Flooding on the Philippines

 Expanding climate and disaster risk finance and insurance solutions

-The aim of the InsuResilience Global Partnership (External link) is to increase the long-term resilience of the poorest and most vulnerable groups in developing countries and emerging economies against climate risks.
+The aim of the InsuResilience Global Partnership (External link) is to increase the long-term resilience to climate risks of the poorest and most vulnerable groups in developing countries and emerging economies.
 The expansion of climate risk financing and insurance instruments is intended to enable governments, enterprises and households to respond more quickly and effectively to natural disasters, thus minimising potential resulting costs.

-During Germany's G20 Presidency in 2017, it joined forces with the UK, Fiji, Ethiopia and the World Bank to launch the InsuResilience Global Partnership as a joint G20 and V20 initiative.
-The V20 (Vulnerable Twenty Group) is an alliance of the finance ministers of the 55 countries that are most vulnerable to climate change.
-The Partnership now has more than 120 members representing industrialised and developing countries, civil society, the private sector, international organisations and the scientific community (as of September 2022).
-Germany is the biggest supporter of this key initiative.
+During Germany's G20 Presidency in 2017, it joined forces with the UK, Fiji, Ethiopia and the World Bank to launch the InsuResilience Global Partnership as a joint G20 and V20 (External link) initiative.
+The V20 (Vulnerable Twenty Group) is an alliance of the finance ministers of the 68 countries most vulnerable to climate change.
+The Partnership now has more than 140 members representing industrialised and developing countries, civil society, the private sector, international organisations and the scientific community (as of October 2023).
+Germany is the biggest sponsor of this key initiative.

-The Partnership has set itself an ambitious target in its Vision 2025: to provide coverage to 500 million of the world's poorest and most vulnerable people by 2025.
+The Partnership has set itself an ambitious target in its Vision 2025 (External link): to provide coverage to 500 million of the world's poorest and most vulnerable people by 2025.
+Currently, some 30 programmes comprising 475 projects are in progress under the umbrella of the InsuResilience Global Partnership in more than 120 countries.
+As a result, 190 million people had already gained coverage against climate risks in 2022.

-Currently, 24 programmes comprising over 300 projects are in progress under the umbrella of the InsuResilience Global Partnership in more than 100 countries.
-As a result, 150 million people had already gained coverage against climate risks in 2021.
-The Global Shield against Climate Risks builds on this experience, the existing structures and the close partnership with the V20.
-The Global Shield shall integrate the existing activities and make them more readily accessible, while mobilising additional finance at the same time.
-Cover against climate risks shall thus be made more systematic, better coordinated and more permanent compared to previous instruments.
-The aspiration is to provide coverage against climate risks for more poor and vulnerable people and countries in a more effective manner, closing their coverage gap permanently in a step-by-step process.
+The Global Shield against Climate Risks (External link) builds on this experience, the existing structures and the close partnership with the V20.
+The Global Shield integrates the existing activities and makes them more readily accessible, while mobilising additional finance at the same time.
+Cover against climate risks is thus made more systematic, better coordinated and more permanent compared to previous instruments.
+The aspiration is to provide better coverage against climate risks for an even greater number of vulnerable people and countries, closing their coverage gap permanently in a step-by-step process.

 Caribbean Catastrophe Risk Insurance Facility (CCRIF) Internal link